Ministry of Social Justice and Empowerment

 The Ministry of Social Justice and Empowerment is a Government of India ministry.
 It is responsible for welfare, social justice and empowerment of disadvantaged and marginalised sections of society, including scheduled castes (SC), Other Backward Classes (OBC), LGBT people, the disabled, the elderly, and the victims of drug abuse.
 It also helps in the enforcement of legislation with regards to these marginalized groups to better enforce anti-discrimination policies.

 The Minister of Social Justice and Empowerment holds cabinet rank as a member of the Council of Ministers.
-The current minister is Virendra Kumar, who is assisted by a Minister of State, Rattan Lal Kataria, Krishan Pal Gujjar and Ramdas Athavale.
+The current minister is Virendra Kumar, who is assisted by two ministers of state, Ramdas Athawale and B. L. Verma.

 History

-In the 1985–1986, the former Ministry of Welfare was divided into the Department of Women and Child Development and the Department of Welfare.
-At the same time, the Scheduled Castes Development Division, Tribal Development Division and the Minorities and Backward Classes Welfare Division of the Ministry of Home Affairs and the Wakf Division of the Ministry of Law left those ministries to form the new Ministry of Welfare.
+In 1985–1986, the former Ministry of Welfare was divided into the Department of Women and Child Development and the Department of Welfare.
+At the same time, the Departments of Scheduled Castes Development, Tribal Development, and Minorities and Backward Classes Welfare of the Ministry of Home Affairs and the Department of Wakf of the Ministry of Law were separated from those ministry to form the new Ministry of Welfare.

-The Ministry of Welfare adopted the name Ministry of Social Justice and Empowerment in May 1998.
-In October 1999, the Tribal Development Division left the ministry to become its own ministry, the Ministry of Tribal Affairs.
-In January 2007, the Minorities Division and the Wakf Unit were moved out of the ministry to form the Ministry of Minority Affairs and the Child Development Division left the ministry to form the Ministry of Women and Child Development.
-To propagate the ideologies and philosophy of Babu Jagjivan Ram, the 'Babu Jagjivan Ram National Foundation', has been set up by the Ministry.
+The Ministry of Welfare was renamed as the Ministry of Social Justice and Empowerment in May 1998.
+In October 1999, the Department of Tribal Development was separated to form the new and independent Ministry of Tribal Affairs.
+In May 2004 following the formation of the First Manmohan Singh ministry, the Department of Women and Child Development was separated to form an independent ministry to be known as the Ministry of Women and Child Development, while in January 2006, the Departments of Minorities Welfare and the Wakf were separated to form the Ministry of Minority Affairs.
+To propagate the ideologies and philosophy of Babu Jagjivan Ram, the Babu Jagjivan Ram National Foundation has been set up by the Ministry.

 In 2012, the Union Minister of Social Justice and Empowerment launched Oblindia, an online library for visually impaired college students.
 At launch, the library included 12,000 books in 10 languages.